arjun2598/FlashPoint/docs/PERFORMANCE.md

   is cache-friendly but O(n) to insert mid-book.
 Real books are dense near the touch and sparse in the tail, which favours a hybrid.

-  Milestone 4 deliberately left this alone (DD-015) so that Milestone 10 has a baseline to measure against and Milestone 11 has an oracle to differential-test the replacement against.
-Worth noting what the book's structure now
-  guarantees: **every remaining O(log L) term in the book comes from this one component.** `add`, `remove` and all three depth queries each pay exactly one level lookup and nothing else.
-That makes the size of the prize measurable before the work is done.
+  Milestone 4 left this alone (DD-015) so that Milestone 10 has a baseline to measure against and Milestone 11 has an oracle to differential-test the replacement against. **Every remaining O(log L) term in the book comes from this one component:** `add`, `remove` and all three depth queries each pay one level lookup and nothing else, so the available gain can be sized before the work starts.
 - ~~**Order storage within a level.**~~ Resolved at Milestone 4: an intrusive doubly-linked FIFO queue over a pooled `std::vector`, with freed slots on a free list.
 No per-order allocation in steady state, and O(1) unlink from any